GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 The yield on 10-year Italian bonds fell below

-5 percent for the first time since March 26 and was down 4 basis
+5 percent for the first time since March 26 and were down 4